New 52 Early Years

 Here’s a quick recap of the above.
 Secret Origins Vol. 3 #2 Part 1, Batman Vol. 2 #39, and Batman Vol. 2 #21-22 all point to Bruce being fourteen-years-old at the time of his parents’ deaths (making it 1996).
 In contradiction, Batman/Teenage Mutant Ninja Turtles #4Detective Comics #943, and Justice League: The Darkseid War – Batman #1 all point to Bruce being eight-years-old at the time of his parents’ deaths (making it 1990).
 However, Batman Vol. 2 #24Batman Incorporated Vol. 2 #13Justice League Vol. 2 #5, and Batman Vol. 3 #20 all point to Bruce being ten-years-old at the time of his parents’ deaths (making it 1992).
 Furthermore, All-Star Batman #3 and Batman Vol. 3 #12 both hint at Bruce being either eight or ten at the time of his parents’ deaths (making it either 1990 or 1992, respectively).

-Notably, as mentioned above (but reemphasized here), Batman and Robin Vol. 2 #1 gives us the specificity of September.
+Notably, as mentioned above (but reemphasized here), Batman and Robin Vol. 2 #1 gives us the specificity of September in regard to the death of the Waynes.

 11. [11]COLLIN COLSHER: In Batman: The Dark Knight Vol. 2 #0, Bruce doesn’t know that Joe Chill has killed his parents and doesn’t find out until after his 18th birthday.
 However, All-Star Batman #4 retcons this in a big way, telling us that a young Bruce discovers that Joe Chill is his parents’ killer almost immediately after they are killed.